New approach to future host elections

 The Commissions will report regularly to the Executive Board, providing advice and recommendations regarding possible hosts to enable the Executive Board to be in a position to react to various developments and opportunities deemed to be in the best interest of the Olympic Movement.

-This continuous dialogue will be exploratory in nature and non-committal, held with interested parties for a future Olympic Games or Youth Olympic Games with the support of their respective National Olympic Committees (NOCs).
-These discussions do not have to be edition-specific.
+Continuous dialogue is exploratory in nature and non-committal, held with Interested Parties for a future Olympic Games or Youth Olympic Games with the support of their respective National Olympic Committees (NOCs).
+These discussions are non-edition specific.

-The EB will base such a decision on a positive feasibility assessment from a Future Host Commission and on other factors, such as potential opportunity in terms of current global context (including socio-economic, geopolitical and universality factors), alignment with Olympic Agenda 2020, and strong public support.
+The EB will base such a decision on a positive feasibility assessment from a Future Host Commission and on other factors, such as potential opportunity in terms of current global context (including socio-economic, geopolitical and universality factors), alignment with Olympic Agenda 2020 and Olympic Agenda 2020+5, and strong public support.

 The Session’s prerogative to elect Games hosts has been preserved.

-IOC Members will therefore continue to be at the centre of the decision-making process.
+IOC Members therefore continue to be at the centre of the decision-making process.

-With its strong commitment to flexibility, sustainability, legacies and the optimisation of all aspects of the Olympic Games, the IOC aims with the new approach to remain in step with our rapidly changing world to deliver Olympic events that are better aligned with future hosts’ long-term development plans while still maintaining the magic of the Games and providing the best possible experience on and off the field of play for the athletes.
+With its strong commitment to flexibility, sustainability, legacies and the optimisation of all aspects of the Olympic Games, the IOC aims with the new approach to remain in step with a rapidly changing world to deliver Olympic events that are fully aligned with future hosts’ long-term development plans and Olympic Agenda 2020 and Olympic Agenda 2020+5 while maintaining the magic of the Games and providing the best possible experience on and off the field of play for the athletes.